bmurrtech/0-100-days-cloud-engineer/README.md

   - ex.
 Filename1 inode # [] -> Filename2 inode # []
   - Create a soft link by:
     - `ln -s [original_filename] [linkname]`
-- If you delete the orginal file with a *hard*link, the link still works
+- If you delete the original file with a *hard*link, the link still works
-- If you delete the oritinal file with a *soft*link the link will be broken
+- If you delete the original file with a *soft*link the link will be broken
 - You can link both files and folders